We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fortunately, gout can be controlled with medications, a gout-friendly diet and lifestyle changes.

-This article reviews the best diet for gout and what foods to avoid, backed by research.
+This article reviews the best diets for gout and what foods to avoid, backed by research.

 Gout is a type of arthritis that involves sudden pain, swelling and inflammation of the joints.

-Gout symptoms or "attacks" occur when there is too much uric acid in the blood.
-Uric acid is a waste product made by the body when it digests certain foods.
+Gout symptoms or “attacks” occur when there is too much uric acid in the blood.
+Uric acid is a waste product that your body makes naturally.
+It’s also produced when you digest certain foods.

 When uric acid levels are high, crystals of it can accumulate in your joints.
 This process triggers swelling, inflammation and intense pain (5).